StevensND/yuzuea-bot/README.md

 # Yuzu Early Acess (Pineapple) Discord Bot
 A Discord Bot that notifies the latest updates from [Yuzu EA (Pineapple)](https://github.com/pineappleEA/pineapple-src/releases).
 Developed in Python by me (Stevens#5210).
+Here's an [example](https://i.gyazo.com/53a43ebdb44b79f3ad5240b8b40add08.png)

 Invite me to your server by clicking [here](https://discord.com/api/oauth2/authorize?client_id=1114600548499476590&permissions=8&scope=bot).
 Do you want to support me?.
 Here is my [Ko-fi](https://ko-fi.com/stevenss)

 If you also want a changelog channel, join the [Yuzu Discord Server](https://discord.gg/yuzu-emu), go to the yuzu-updates section and click Follow.
 Then select the channel where you want the changelogs to be published and you're done.
+Also you can click on the [red square zone](https://i.gyazo.com/23227136e9e148fd745c18a1e095fd2f.png) to see the code of the commit and have an idea of the changes.

 ## How to set up the bot on your Discord server